jpoindexter/clarity/docs/README.md

 ## README.md
 ### High-Level Project Summary
-Clarity Reports is an AI-driven intelligence platform that ingests news articles, applies multi-layer extraction and enrichment pipelines, and stores structured summaries for further analysis.
-It detects narrative bias, tags topical clusters, and enables contradiction detection and trend tracking over time.

-Users can access reports through a secure dashboard or via API.
-Each article is summarized, tagged, tone-scored, and persisted to a structured database.
-The ingest system uses a resilient content ladder (newspaper3k, trafilatura, bs4, RSS fallback) and AI processing stack (Mistral, LLaMA3, DeepSeek) to ensure signal from even blocked or paywalled sources.
+Clarity is a narrative intelligence platform that helps users investigate how media stories evolve over time.
+It reveals shifts in tone, rhetorical framing, and potential manipulation by analyzing articles across time, source, and language techniques.

+Users explore narratives through a dark-themed investigative interface inspired by professional intelligence tools like Splunk and Palantir.
+Each article is enriched with AI-generated metadata including tone, rhetorical markers, manipulation risk, and timeline context.
+The system does not require login or account tracking — all sessions are ephemeral and focused on critical insight.

+The ingest system uses RSS and open data sources (e.g. Google News RSS, GDELT, Common Crawl) and processes content locally using DeepSeek and Mistral agents to preserve privacy and control.

 ## project_overview.md
 ### Business Plan, Revenue Model & Execution Roadmap